-This Hearty Butternut Squash Soup is velvety smooth, yet completely dairy free!
+This creamy Vegan Butternut Squash Soup is velvety smooth, yet completely dairy free!
 Seasoned with garlic and thyme, packed with veggies and thickened with sourdough bread, this soup is both silky and hearty at the same time.

 I got really lucky last weekend at the farmer’s market.
 One of the vendors was down to his last 3 butternut squash and he was ready to bargain!

 I bought 3 huge butternuts for $4 – score!